 Energy Independence – What Then?
 (Part Four: The Environment)

-This post is the last in a four-part series on energy independence and its significance (or insignificance) See below for links to all four posts.
-Note also that while earlier posts in this series were jointly authored with Roger Sedjo, this post represents only the views of its author - ed.
+This post is the last in a four-part series on energy independence and its significance (or insignificance).
+Click to read the first, second, and third installments.
+Note also that while earlier posts in this series were jointly authored with Roger Sedjo, this post represents only the views of its author.

 As we’ve explained in earlier posts increased US and Canadian production and more efficient use of liquid fuels has meant declining energy imports, with energy security and economic benefits for North America.